SRINIRAGZ/Medical_Asst_Bot/README.md

 ### Model Performance
-- The model seem to perform ok on the retrieval of candidates as the precision score is lingering around 38%
+- The model seem to perform pretty poorly on the retrieval of candidates as the precision score is lingering around 38%
 - As as result and poor performance of the generative model, final responses do hallucinate or repeats the exact answer from the retrieved candidates.
 Given time, I would have deployer or research a better generator in order to curate the context and provide better answers.
 Some steps I am take in future are working with better and precise prompts, curating the context in a better and consice way and experimenting with different models.